RossBugginsNHS/nhs-notify-digital-letters/src/cloudevents/tools/cache/README.md

 - The cache starts empty on each build (clean environment)
 - First execution populates the cache
 - Subsequent steps in the same build benefit from the cache
-- Consider pre-populating cache in early build step if beneficial
+- Consider Pre-populating cache in early build step if beneficial

 You can persist cache between CI runs by: